-For the purpose of supervision, safety, and security, video cameras and recorders may be used on campus and school buses.
+For the purpose of supervision, safety, and security, video cameras are used in the commons area, cafeteria, locker bays and hallways, on campus and school buses.

 VISITORS

 All visitors must sign in at the Main Office of the High School.
 They will be issued a name tag before they can tour or visit the appropriate individual.
 All visitors must sign out at the Main Office and return the name tag.
 Non-students are not permitted to visit the campus or individual classes.
 Former students may not visit until 2:35 PM or with an approved appointment.
 Persons on campus for the purpose of providing rides for students at the close of the day are to remain with their vehicle and are not to interfere with the school program or busing in any way.